semente/django-smuggler/README.rst

 Settings
 ````````

 Smuggler has the following settings available.
-You can set them in your
+You can set them in your project
 ``settings.py``.
 If you doesn't set them it will assume the default values:

 SMUGGLER_FORMAT